tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 Time skipped for me as my head hit the corner, and in a flash I was stirring slowly on the ground, my vision blinking in and out like a dying light bulb.

 "Mother?
 Father?
 Please...
 Let me in.
 It's so cold out here..."
-Her weak and pleaful voice wrought hot coals of sadness over my chest.
+Her weak and plea fillee voice wrought hot coals of sadness over my chest.
 I didn't even know what to think anymore.

 My vision slowly faded as Lily's hands grasped the window, the dark shadows of her neck, bent and twisted, keeping her head up limply to the side.

-As I fell into a dreamless and deep slumber, her voice rang out into my conciousness, this time with a twinge of barely contained rage bubbling from her once sweet tones.
+As I fell into a dreamless and deep slumber, her voice rang out into my consciousness, this time with a twinge of barely contained rage bubbling from her once sweet tones.

 "I'll be back tomorrow, mother.
 If you don't let me in, then we can't be together again.
 Isn't that what you want?
 To be a family again?"